Free Crochet Ocean Toys: 19 Sea Creature Ideas + a Free Fish Pattern

 4. Kissy Fish

 This kissy fish from Critter Stitch is an absolute delight.
 The pattern features puckered lips on a round fish body with colorful fins.
-It uses basic stitches throughout, making it one of the easiest free crochet ocean toys patterns in this roundup.
+It uses basic stitches throughout, making it one of the easiest ocean amigurumi patterns in this roundup.
 The finished fish is about 5 inches long and works beautifully as a baby toy or a cute desktop companion.
 You can customize the colors to match any nursery theme.

 Get the Free Kissy Fish Pattern from Critter Stitch